 If your company still uses excel sheets then upgrading will definitely improve your work done per hour by per employee, because these systems are designed to reduce your workload and make your life a little bit easier.

 It allows you to display your job openings with a nice job description which are hosted on your website.

 Job seekers can apply to your jobs in one click and some systems allow you to track the source of candidates.

-You also get to delight your customer by sending them a list of candidates which might appeal them & delighting your customer should always be your first priority.
-Which will benefit your company in the long run?
+You also get to delight your customer by sending them a list of candidates which might appeal them & customer experience should always be your first priority which will benefit your company in the long run.

 An ATS System is generally designed for one of two things:

 I. In-house Recruitment

 These systems help keep track of all applicants for roles at a company along with their information.

 Date of Application, Offer, Joining Date, skills, previous employer, salary, position applied for, etc. It also helps in sourcing and hiring new employees for your organisation.

 Companies start needing dedicated ATS when they recruit more than 5-10 candidates every month.
 Examples of In-house ATS Systems: Breezy HR.